Restylane® Family of Fillers

 Do I need multiple treatments with Restylane?

-Restylane (as well as all other dermal fillers and neuromodulators) is delivered in a single treatment.
-Dr. Beaty injects the various filler options into the areas you seek to treat.
-This only takes a few minutes.
-From there, your results last for various durations, as described above.
+Restylane (as well as all other dermal fillers and neuromodulators) are delivered in a one or two visits.
 When the fillers eventually break down and are absorbed, you will need another session to maintain your results, but that won’t be for at least 6 months, all the way up to 18 months.

 Because Restylane® is made primarily with hyaluronic acid (which occurs naturally in the human body), allergic reactions are almost unheard of.
 The common side effects with all dermal fillers are swelling, redness, pain, bruising, tenderness, and itching at the injection sites after your session.
 Some patients have been known to develop headaches for the first day or two, but this is rare.
 These side effects are typically mild, but may last for up to a week when treating smile and marionette lines.
 On the lips, they may last 10-14 days.